SCRT-HQ/VaporShell/docs/digest.md

 Adding UserData to a Resource with VaporShell is designed to be quick and easy with the `Add-UserData` function.
 You have the option to either provide an array of Strings and/or Intrinsic Functions, a single String or Intrinsic Function, or even read from a local file.

 Important items to remember when using `Add-UserData`:
-- Special characters in `-String` parameter values should be written in Powershell format (i.e. `n instead of \n).
+- Special characters in `-String` parameter values should be written in PowerShell format (i.e. `n instead of \n).
 These will be converted to JSON format once the VaporShell template is exported.
 - If using the `-File` parameter, the local file must not contain any Intrinsic Functions, as they will be escaped when the template object is exported and taken as string literals.
-- If using the `-File` parameter with Powershell or CMD script files (Windows-centric UserData), you do not need to place the powershell/script open and close tags in the script file.
+- If using the `-File` parameter with PowerShell or CMD script files (Windows-centric UserData), you do not need to place the PowerShell/script open and close tags in the script file.
 This allows you to develop and test the script without them to prevent errors from unknown commands being run.
-    - If the file is a .ps1, `Add-UserData` will add in the open `<powershell>` and close `</powershell>` tags if the script file does not already contain them.
+    - If the file is a .ps1, `Add-UserData` will add in the open `<PowerShell>` and close `</PowerShell>` tags if the script file does not already contain them.
     - If the file is a .bat or .cmd, it will add in `<script>` and `</script>` if not already present on the file itself.

 ##### Using the String parameter

 Here's an example of how you would use the String parameter:

-{% highlight powershell linenos %}
+{% highlight PowerShell linenos %}
 New-VSEC2Instance -UserData (Add-UserData -String `
     "#!/bin/bash -xe`n",
     "yum update -y aws-cfn-bootstrap`n",